JoseSzycho/nodejs_development_course/01_class/README.md

 ![Divition example](./images/image.png)

-The algorithm works using a subDividend, which will always try to takes digits from dividiend in order to be equal or bigger than divisor, so it can perform the operation.
+The algorithm works using a subDividend, which will always try to takes digits from dividiend in order to be equal or bigger than divisor, so it can perform the operation, lets explain with an example.

 In the first run the subDividend will be 42, as it is bigger than 12, it will go into a while cycle, where it calculates the partial result (3) an the reminder (36).